sandipandrils/TDDCC/TDDCC_User_Manual_GitHUBc.md

 ## 1. Introduction

-TDDCC (Time-Dependent Dynamical Cross-Correlation) is a standalone desktop application for computing and exploring dynamical cross-correlation matrices (DCCMs) from molecular dynamics (MD) trajectories.
+TD-DCC (Time-Dependent Dynamical Cross-Correlation) is a standalone desktop application for computing and exploring dynamical cross-correlation matrices (DCCMs) from molecular dynamics (MD) trajectories.
 Unlike a conventional DCCM, which averages an entire trajectory into a single static matrix, TDDCC computes correlations over a sliding window of frames and tracks how each residue pair's correlation behaves across the whole trajectory — whether it stays consistently positive, consistently negative, or fluctuates between the two.

 The application provides everything needed for this workflow in a single window: an optional built-in trajectory-to-matrix compute engine, a statistics engine that aggregates per-window matrices into mean correlation, standard deviation, and positive/negative occurrence probability for every residue pair, and an interactive dashboard for filtering, visualizing, and exporting the results.